ryanaidilp/PICO_SULTENG_FLUTTER/README.md

 ## Getting Started

+> [!IMPORTANT]
+> Notes on Environment Configuration:
+>
+> **BASE_UR**L: By default, this is set to the PICO SulTeng API endpoint.
+If you wish to use your own API, replace this endpoint and ensure you update the corresponding endpoints in >core/network/api_endpoint.dart to match your API's structure.
+>
+> **ONESIGNAL_APP_ID**: This ID is necessary for enabling push notifications within the app.
+Make sure to replace it with your own OneSignal App ID.
+>
+> **NEWSAPI_API_KEY**: This key is used to fetch articles related to COVID-19 from the News API service.
+Use your own API key to ensure that the news feature operates without interruption.
+>
+> After configuring the environment variables as per your requirements, you can proceed with building and running the app.

 To set up and run the PICO SulTeng Flutter project, follow these steps:

 1. **Clone the Repository**: